 Millbrook School | Millbrook, New York

-The structure was stripped down to the cider block structure.
+The structure was stripped down to the cinder block structure.
 The exterior was clad with clapboards, and window openings were rearranged to create a more orderly appearance.
 Vestibules were added at the primary entries to create wind and thermal breaks while providing space for recycling and muddy shoes.
-Most of the roof was replaced with standing seam metal, while the faculty apartments were roofed in slate to better integrate with other buildings on campus..
+Most of the roof was replaced with standing seam metal, while the faculty apartments were roofed in slate to better integrate with other buildings on campus.
 Brick and flagstone walks, an outdoor terrace and plantings help to define the public and private areas of the dormitory and faculty residences.

 The interior was completely renovated: maple doors, carpeting, wood wainscoting create more durable and beautiful halls while built-in maple desks and wardrobes make more efficient use of the space available.
 The common room features a kitchenette, tall ceilings and a window seat that invites natural light while offering beautiful views of campus.

 Landscape completed in association with Andropogon Associates.

 Budget: $3.2 million